-We used Cheetah (Cheetah), a specialized library of templates, to work with the code generation templates.
-The main idea of this library is as follows: template compiling with cheetah-compile into the representation of patterns in Python.
+We used Cheetah (Cheetah 2013), a specialized library of templates, to work with the code generation templates.
+The main idea of this library is template compiling with cheetah-compile into the representation of patterns in Python.
 After that Python loader uses this representation for source file generation.
 Cheetah template consists of a combination of Python source code and code in a special language that looks like Python style code.
+For federate source code generation (with the RTI interfaces) we developed special templates: separately for .h, .cpp and .fed files.
+Several cheetah templates for FSM source code generation are used to generate internal logic of the federates.
+Each state of the FSM is converted to a single C++ class.
+To control transition from one state to another a special Controller class was developed.
+Instances of this class are created for each FSM of internal federate logic.
+This class provides a method to initialize the state and a method to change the state based on newly received events.